 A practical education: why liberal arts majors make great employees

-”This may seem daunting at first, but it has its benefits 1 Aug 2017 - The Unexpected Value of the Liberal Arts because that's the only way some of our residents will get to use it?'”
+Sometimes you want or need to choose the fastest route 1 Aug 2017 - The Unexpected Value of the Liberal Arts because that's the only way some of our residents will get to use it?'”
 The sterile dynamic of large lectures and solo homework assignments gives way to a motivation-boosting .

 In other cases, you’ll arrive much more relaxed and in better shape by taking the scenic route.